Exact Subspace Segmentation and Outlier Detection by Low-Rank Representation: Preliminaries

 \subsection{Relation Between Row Space and LRR}

 To better illustrate our intuition, we begin with the ``ideal'' case where there is no outlier in the data: i.e., $X=X_0$ and $C_0=0$.
 Thus, the LRR problem reduces to $\min_{Z}\norm{Z}_*\textrm{ s.t. }X_0=X_0Z$.
-As shown in \citet{liu:2010:preprint}, this problem has a unique solution $Z^*= V_0V_0^T$, i.e., the solution of LRR identifies the row space of $X_0$ in this special case.
-Thus, when the data are contaminated by outliers, it is natural to consider Problem \eqref{eq:lrr}.
-The following lemma, implied by Theorem 4.3 of \citet{liu:2010:preprint}, sheds insight on when LRR recovers the row space. \begin{lem} For any optimal solution $(Z^*,C^*)$ to the LRR problem \eqref{eq:lrr}, we have that
+As shown in (Liu et al., 2010a), this problem has a unique solution given by $Z^*=V_0V_0^T$, i.e., the solution of LRR identifies the row space of $X_0$ in this special case.
+Thus, when the data are contaminated by outliers, it is natural to consider problem \eqref{eq:lrr}.
+To see how LRR recovers the row space, we first establish the following lemma which can be simply deduced by Theorem 4.3 of Liu et al. (2010a). \begin{lem} For any optimal solution $(Z^*,C^*)$ to the LRR problem \eqref{eq:lrr}, we have that

-i.e., $Z^*\in\spn{X^T}$, where $V_X$ is the row space of $X$. \end{lem} The above lemma states that the optimal solution (with respect to the variable $Z$) to LRR always locates within the row space of $X$.
+where $V_X$ is the row space of $X$. \end{lem} The above lemma states that the optimal solution (with respect to the variable $Z$) to LRR always locates within the row space of $X$.
 This provides us an important clue on the conditions for recovering $V_0V_0^T$ by $Z^*$.